githubtraining/continuous-delivery-azure/responses/03_workflow-steps.md

       }
     ]
     ```
-1. In your terminal, run the command below. **Note: if you are using PowerShell, you may need to leave out the `\` backslash from each line.
+1. In your terminal, run the command below. **Note: The `\` character works as a linebreak on Unix based systems.
+If you are on a Windows based system the `\` character will cause this command to fail.
+Place this command on a single line if you are using Windows.
     ```shell
     az ad sp create-for-rbac --name "GitHub-Actions" --role contributor \
                               --scopes /subscriptions/{subscription-id} \
                               --sdk-auth

     # Replace {subscription-id} with the same id stored in AZURE_SUBSCRIPTION_ID.
-Leave out the backslash (\) on Windows.
     ```
 1. Copy the entire contents of the command's response, we'll call this `AZURE_CREDENTIALS`.
 Here's an example of what it looks like:
     ```shell